-No-fault insurance means that when a driver is hurt in an auto accident, they would need to file a claim with their own insurance company for some or all of their medical costs, lost wages, and other damages.
+No-fault insurance means that when a driver is hurt in an auto accident, they need to file a claim with their own insurance company for some or all of their medical costs, lost wages, and other damages.
 With no-fault insurance, it does not matter who was at fault for the accident.
-Twelve U.S. states follow a no-fault insurance system, including Florida, Michigan, New York, and Pennsylvania.
-Georgia is not one of the no-fault states.
+While 12 U.S. states follow a no-fault insurance system, Georgia is not one of them.

 How Does Car Insurance in Georgia Differ From No-Fault Insurance?

 Like most states in the U.S., Georgia is a fault state.
-This means that when two drivers get into an accident, the driver who caused the accident is liable for the other driver’s damages (Georgia Code § 51-1-6).
+This means that when two drivers get into an accident, the driver who caused the accident is liable for the other driver’s damages, per OCGA §51-1-6.

 - $25,000 bodily injury coverage per driver

 - $25,000 property damage liability per occurrence